Download the A-Z of job roles [PDF]

 Introduction

-We’ve put together a long list of job roles and their likely level of check (this is based on a previous guide published by Robin Pencavel, ‘I can’t do that, can I?
+We’ve put together a list of job roles and their likely level of check (this is based on a previous guide published by Robin Pencavel, ‘I can’t do that, can I?
 A survey of occupations and the relevance of criminal convictions’).
-This is important in helping to:
+This may help you to:

 Potential level of criminal record check